arc-design/arc-theme/HACKING.md

 * `apps.rc` contains some application specific rules

-Because this theme is heavily based on the pixmap engine, a lot of the styling comes from the images in the `assets` and `assets-dark` folders.
+Because this theme is heavily based on the pixmap engine, a lot of the styling comes from the images in the `light/assets` and `dark/assets` folders.
 Don't edit these images directly.
 See the next section.

 --

 #### Editing the images for the GTK 2 and GTK 3 themes

-* Go to the `common/gtk-2.0` or `common/gtk-3.0/$gtk-version` directory
+* Go to the `common/gtk-2.0/light`, `common/gtk-2.0/dark`, or `common/gtk-3.0/$gtk-version` directory.

-* Open the `assets.svg` or `assets-dark.svg` file in inkscape.
-Each object in the .svg file corresponds to an image in the `assets` or `assets-dark` folder
+* Open the `assets.svg` file in inkscape.
+Each object in the .svg file corresponds to an image in the `assets` folder.

 * Find the object you want to edit and make your changes.
 Important: Don't change the object id!

-* Save `assets.svg` and delete the images corresponding to the edited .svg objects from the `assets` folder (or just delete everything in the `assets` folder)
+* Save `assets.svg` and run `make` (or `make -j$(nproc)` if you're in a hurry) from a terminal in the parent directory.

-* Run `./render-assets.sh` or `./render-dark-assets.sh` from a terminal

-* N.B.
-If you are making color changes then remove the contents of the folders gtk-2.0/assets/* gtk-2.0/assets-dark and the assets folder under the GTK+3 folder that the theme is compiled for